jaateixeira/nameit/README.md

 # How it works

 First, the tool tries to find pdf's metadata to rename the file.
+If no metadata is found, it will look on the article first page for a DOI (Digital Object Identifier) and then tries to connect to Internet to retrieve the metadata associated to the DOI.

-If no metadata is found, it will try to find the author, year, title, publication, and publisher from the article 1st page.
+If pdf's metadata is not found and the retrieval of metadata via the DOI fails, the tool will still try to find the author, year, title, publication, and publisher from the article 1st page.
+It looks for the size of the text fonts  to distiguish between what is a title or what is the author imformation and so on.

+From more that 100 journal articles downloaded directly from the publishers websites.
+We could rename 98 without issues.
+Author names with no so common accents and articles titles with not so common characters can be problematic.

 # License #